 - 1. Insert pin into weight stack at desired resistance level. - 2.
 Attach Lat Bar to high pulley cable. - 3.
 Adjust seat pad so your knees fit comfortably under leg hold-down foam rollers.
 Sit on seat pad facing into machine. - 4.
-Grasp Lat Bar 3 to 6 inches wider than your shoulders, on each side. - 5.
-Keeping your elbows back during movement, slowly pull the Bar down until it lightly touches the upper part of your chest. - 6.
-Pause for a moment, then slowly return to the starting position.
+Grasp Lat Bar 3 to 6 inches wider than your shoulders, on each side. - Keeping your elbows back during movement, slowly pull the Bar down until it lightly touches the upper part of your chest.
+(A variation of this exercise is the Back Lat Pulldown, where you bring the bar behind your head until it touches the back of your neck as shown) - Pause for a moment, then slowly return to the starting position.
 Repeat movement. - 7.
 Exhale on exertion, inhale on return motion.